sattva2020/N8N-AI-Starter-Kit-Advanced/README.md

 3. Start all services with Docker Compose
 4. Display service URLs and credentials

+After deployment, the script will show:
+- All accessible services with their URLs
+- Instructions for automatic credential creation
+- Information about waiting for services to initialize

 ## 📋 What's Included

 ### Core Services